SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     )
     ```

-    Here we are using nested `CONCAT` functions to construct a text string that starts with the value of the Starting Airport, followed by `->` and then the value of the Destination Airport.
+    Due to the fact that the SQL `CONCAT` function can only take two parameters, we must use nested `CONCAT` functions.
+The value of the Starting Airport is concatenated to "`->`", which in turn is concatenated to the value of the Destination Airport.

     Now press "Validate Syntax" and you should see that the syntax checker is happy.